Efficient Numerical Conformal Mappings on Multiply Connected Riemann Surfaces: Torii

 \section{Torii}

-Even though the conjugate function method is not directly applicable on surfaces of genus 1, if the parameter domain can be decomposed into admissible parts, then the conformal map can be constructed by considering each part independently.
+The conjugate function method is not directly applicable on closed surfaces of genus 1 or higher.
+However, if the parameter domain can be decomposed into admissible parts, then the conformal map can be constructed by considering each part independently.
+These surfaces appear frequently in soft matter physics \cite{Noguchi2015ToroidalVesicles}.